Virginia Dare: Mystery of the "Lost Colony" (Roanoke)

-Modern legacy
+Legacy

 Virginia Dare has become a prominent figure in American myth and folklore in the more than four hundred years since her birth, representing different things to different people.
 A 2000 article in the Piedmont (North Carolina) Triad News and Record noted that she symbolizes innocence and purity for many Americans (particularly Southerners), "new beginnings, promise, and hope" as well as "adventure and bravery" in a new land.
 She also symbolizes mystery because of her mysterious fate.

-For some residents of North Carolina, she has been an important symbol of the state and symbolizes a desire to keep it predominantly of European descent.
+Virginia Dare has been adopted as an icon by white nationalists since at least the 19th century.
+For some white residents of North Carolina, she has been a symbol of the state itself, and symbolizes a desire to keep it predominantly white.
 In the 1920s, a group in Raleigh that opposed suffrage for women feared that black women would get the vote, urging "that North Carolina remain white ... in the name of Virginia Dare".
-Today, Virginia Dare's name serves as the inspiration for the VDARE website which is associated with white supremacy, white nationalism, and the alt-right.
+Today, Virginia Dare's name serves as the inspiration for the anti-immigrant VDARE website which is associated with white supremacy, white nationalism, and the alt-right.

-Some see Dare as a symbol of women's rights.
+Some also see Dare as a symbol of women's rights.
 In the 1980s, feminists in North Carolina called for state residents to approve the Equal Rights Amendment and "Honor Virginia Dare."

 There is a memorial to Virginia Dare in St Bride's Church, Fleet Street in the City of London, where her parents were married prior to their journey to Roanoke.
 The bronze sculpture was created by Clare Waterhouse in 1999.
 It replaced a marble sculpture of Dare carved by Marjorie Meggit in 1957, which was stolen in 1999 and never recovered.